 If you’re handy with computers or phones, offer your repair services to family and friends to earn some extra cash.

-Sell things on Instagram, Depop or Etsy
+Selling things on Instagram, Mercari, or Etsy

 Check with your city’s recreation department to learn more about coaching or refereeing for youth sports.
 This could also include roles like lifeguards for your local pool or beaches.

 Yes, this is a real thing!
 Websites like Gamer Sensei can match you with paying students who are looking to improve their skills in games you’ve already mastered.

-Transcribe audio files
+Transcribing audio files

 Sites like Rev match you with companies that pay outside contractors to transcribe audio files into documents for them.
 This is perfect if you have great attention to detail and are self-motivated.